 I really like shade selection in this palette as it really allows the user to get creative and encourages them to mix & match the different colour families however I do think Burkina and Zulu are VERY similar.
 Having both these browns in the palette doesn’t add anything.
 It would have been great if Juvia’s Place has replaced one of these shades with a black eyeshadow or something but this isn’t really a deal breaker.

-I would definitely recommend buying this palette if you are in the market for a highly pigmented eyeshadow palette.
-At the moment, this palette is out of stock on Lustre Cosmetics but if you don’t mind buying from the US, you can find the Juvia’s Place Mini Masquerade Palette on the Juvia’s Place website for $21.00.
+I would definitely recommend buying this palette if you are in the market for a highly pigmented eyeshadow palette, you can find the Juvia’s Place Mini Masquerade Palette on the Beauty Bay website for £28.00.